artyomdev/rag-assistant/README.md

 - **Ingestion hardening**: better handling of large / heterogeneous document sets and incremental updates.
 - **Production deployment**: CI/CD, blue‑green deployments, and resource‑aware scaling strategies.

+This repository contains a simplified and sanitized version of an internal RAG system, adapted for demonstration and educational purposes.